rajakolluru/cheniledocs.github.io/pages/chenile-tutorial/350-owiz-tut.md

 The orchestration is composed of multiple flows. (each with a unique ID).
 Each flow can have multiple commands.
 In this case we are invoking "simpleCommand1" and expect that the key "simpleCommand1" has been set to "owiz".
 The "first" attribute in the command states that the simpleCommand1 must be the first command in the orchestration.
 In this case, it also happens to be the only command in the orchestration.

 ## Simplifying the XML further
 The above XML is needlessly verbose.
-It can even be reduced by skipping "command" tag and the attributes that can be inferred such as "first".
+In normal Spring-backed OWIZ usage, you can usually skip the `command` tag and refer to the Spring bean directly.
 We can write a new XML file - orch2.xml as follows;
 orch2.xml
 {% highlight xml %}
 <flows>